-I am a PhD student in social psychology at Yale University.
-I study intergroup bias—stereotypes, prejudice, discrimination, and experiences of stigma.
-Specifically, my research focuses on variations in the way bias operates when it targets different groups, and one of my central goals is expanding the scientific knowledge base to better account for underexamined targets.
-For example, some of my work addresses groups who are perceived to fall "in between" other groups and people with concealable stigmatized identities.
-The Research section of this website describes my research interests and empirical findings in more detail.
+My research focuses on variations in the way bias operates depending on the groups it targets, and one of my central goals is expanding the scientific knowledge base to better account for underexamined targets of bias.
+For example, some of my studies about perceptions of biracial and bisexual people indicate that dismissive reactions to the very concept of a group can help explain prejudice.
+These results might have been difficult to predict based on traditionally studied groups alone.
+The Research section of this website describes some of my interests and findings in more detail.

-I regularly seek opportunities to learn and teach statistics, both as a course instructor and as a consultant with the Yale University StatLab.
-The Statistics section of this website contains a collection of miscellansous examples and explanations I have found useful in teaching statistics.
+I regularly seek opportunities to learn and teach statistics, both formally and informally.
+I see my theoretical interest in underexamined groups and my methodological interest in judicious application of statistical methods as intertwined with my commitment to quality and clarity of evidence.
+The Statistics section of this website contains a collection of examples and explanations I have found useful in teaching statistics.

 Here is a recent version of my curriculum vitae [pdf].